 Wine and food itineraries

 A trip to explore local wines and the world of wine production takes the visitor to farms and wineries in the hills and on the plains to the very shores of the Adriatic.
 Rows of vines to reward the eyes, cellars to reward the palate, and farm accommodation for peaceful relaxation.

-The ideal destination for a short trip or a weekend outing, Friuli Venezia Giulia offers a series of absolutely unmissable experiences and sights throughout the year: an exhibition where visitors can interact with contemporary art in the magnificent Villa Manin di Passariano; historic re-enactments plunging ancient castles or villages back into the past; a literary festival, such as the book fair at Pordenone, where you can meet famous writers; or yet again, international events such as the Rototom SunSplash music festival, presenting a programme of top international reggae bands each year; Folkest, Europe’s leading folk music festival; Mittelfest in Cividale, a great feast of theatre, music and dance acts from the countries of Central Europe; plus the Far East Film Festival of Udine, a prestigious showcase of Oriental movies.
+The ideal destination for a short trip or a weekend outing, Friuli Venezia Giulia offers a series of absolutely unmissable experiences and sights throughout the year: an exhibition where visitors can interact with contemporary art in the magnificent Villa Manin di Passariano.
+Historic re-enactments plunging ancient castles or villages back into the past.
+A literary festival, such as the book fair at Pordenone, where you can meet famous writers; or yet again, international events such as the Rototom SunSplash music festival, presenting a program of top international reggae bands each year.
+Folkest, Europe’s leading folk music festival; Mittelfest in Cividale, a great feast of theatre, music, and dance acts from the countries of Central Europe; plus the Far East Film Festival of Udine, a prestigious showcase of Oriental movies.

 Seven 18-hole courses in a landscape of rare natural beauty, ideal for all levels of experience: Friuli Venezia Giulia offers year-round golf.
 From the mountains of the Tarvisiano district to the coast, and via the foothills of the mountains, the local golf courses offer a series of attractions in terms of technical features and natural settings.